AMR Frequently Asked Questions

 There may be occasions when a NIPSCO technician will need access to the meter for maintenance, but access to the meter for routine readings will no longer be necessary.

-15. How will this upgrade impact local jobs?
+15. How does this upgrade impact local jobs?